OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Add-in-SSO/README.md

 | `Use multi-factor auth` | `True` |

 1. Press **F5** to build and debug the project.
 You may be prompted to trust the developer certificate.
 1. You should be prompted for a user account and password.
 Provide a user in your Office tenant, or an Outlook.com account.
-The add-in will be installed for that user, and either Outlook on the web or Outlook on Windows will open.
+The add-in will be installed for that user, and either Outlook on the web or Outlook on Windows (new or classic) will open.

 1. Select any message, **that has one or more attachments**.
 1. Open the task pane: